ELozhkin/MentorApp/README.md

 Project was initially created with Create React App and built off of the initial structure.

+---updated to include both hacker and mentor views --- Main entry is App.js - has two components (hacker and mentor).
-Main entry is App.js which has two components - nav and main.
-Nav is used by react-route in the mentor view to switch between the different request dashboards.
-Main contains the other components used (i.e. RequestDashboard, open requests)
+In MENTOR view; has two main components - nav and switcher.
+(Nav present  on all pages) Nav is used by react-route in the mentor view to switch between the different request dashboards.
+Main controls routing between the two pages.
+In HACKER view; also have two components - nav and switcher.
+Nav and Main are used similarly as in the Mentor view.